BirjuVachhani/macros_screwdriver/README.md

 A collection of helpful macros to reduce boilerplate code and make development easier.

 > Note: This package is in early development and may not be stable yet.
 Use it at your own risk.
+More macros will
+> be added.
 >
 > Requirements: Dart 3.6.0-261.0.dev